 In case you can log in to Windows, you need to create a data backup of your important files and folders.

 If you are unable to boot into Windows, but your hard drive is not dead, you can still recover the data from the hard drive using Linux Mint OS via USB drive.

 Alternatively, you can also use any third-party software recovery program that will allow you to do the same.

 You can find a detailed guide on how to backup data if the Windows won’t boot up with a simple Google search.

 Once the data backup is created, you can clean Install Windows by creating installation media.
 Follow our guide on how to create a bootable USB flash drive for Windows for more details.

-The Windows was unable to repair the drive while it’s in use error can be fixed with chkdsk or System File Checker tool most of the time.
-On external hard drive or USB drive, you can format the disk if feasible.
+The Windows cannot repair the drive while it’s in use error can be fixed with CHKDSK or the System File Checker tool most of the time.
+On an external hard drive or USB drive, you can format the disk if feasible.

 However, if the problem is with the primary local drive, the error can create serious issues.
 Follow all the solutions suggested in this article that may help you fix the error on Windows PC.

-Do let us know if any of the solutions did the trick for you or If you have a new solution that deserves to be in the list here in the comments.
+Do let us know if any of the solutions did the trick for you or if you have a new solution that deserves to be on the list here in the comments.